 This makes them good for pan frying, searing, sautéing, and deep frying.
 It's the most common shape for cast iron skillets.

-Some cast iron skillets have a curved, shallower sides, like this Lodge Chef Collection skillet:
+Some cast iron skillets have a more modern shape with curved, shallower sides, like this Lodge Chef Collection skillet:

-This makes them good for many frying tasks--and an excellent alternative to a nonstick or clad stainless skillet--but not safe for deep frying.
+This makes them good for pan frying, and an excellent alternative to a nonstick or clad stainless skillet--but not safe for deep frying.

-You should consider how you're going to use a pan before you buy to make sure you get one that suits your needs.
+Think about how you're going to use a pan to make sure you get one that suits your needs.

-Another consideration is handles.
-While no handle design is going to make a heavy cast iron skillet easy to maneuver, you definitely want a cast iron skillet with a good helper handle (that is, the small handle opposite the long one that allows you to use both hands to pick up the skillet).
-Ideally, you should be able to fit your fingers inside a helper handle comfortably even with a towel or heating pad; this is the safest way to grip it.
-Not all helper handles are created equally.
-Some are too small, some have no loop, and some pans even lack helper handles entirely--a terrible design for any cast iron skillet 10 inches or larger.
-They require the helper handle, or they aren't safe to use.
+Handles: Another consideration is handles.
+While no handle design is going to make a heavy cast iron skillet easy to handle, you want a cast iron skillet with a good helper handle (that is, the small handle opposite the long one that allows you to use both hands to pick up the skillet).
+Ideally, you should be able to fit your fingers inside (or around) a helper handle comfortably even with a towel or pot holder.

-Lids: most cast iron skillets are sold without lids, so we won't talk about them too much here.
-Note that if you have a lid from another pan of the same diameter as your cast iron, it will probably fit your cast iron skillet.
-You can also buy lids separately for Lodge skillets, both cast iron and glass.
-(These will also probably fit other brands of cast iron, as well.)
+Lids: Most cast iron skillets are sold without lids, so we won't talk about them much.
+If you have a lid from another pan of the same diameter, it should fit your cast iron skillet.
+You can also buy lids separately for Lodge skillets, both cast iron and glass

-Finally, consider overall design: do you like the looks of the skillet?
-There isn't a lot of variety to the aesthetic choices in the cast iron skillet market, however, some of the more expensive artisan brands do have a fancier look.
-(This octagonal skillet from Finex is probably the most unique cast iron design out there.
-The craftsmanship is exceptional, but we don't recommend it because of the price and the weight--most artisanal cast iron is lighter than this brand.)
+Overall design: Finally, consider overall design: do you like the looks of the skillet?
+There isn't a lot of variety to the aesthetic choices in the cast iron skillet market, but some of the more expensive artisan brands do have a fancier look.
+(This octagonal skillet from Finex is probably the most unique cast iron design.
+The craftsmanship is exceptional, but we don't recommend it because of the price and the weight--most expensive cast iron is lighter than this brand.)

 Price

 Until recently, cast iron was one of the most economically priced skillets on the market.
-For less than $30, you could buy yourself a pre-seasoned skillet that would literally last for centuries.
-Mass market brands like Lodge still get a top rating for their affordability.
+For less than $30, you could get a pre-seasoned skillet that would literally last for centuries.
+Mass market brands like Lodge still get a top rating for their affordability and functionality.

-The boutique brands now available have ushered in a new market for cast iron skillets.
-Some of these brands cost ten times what you'd pay for a dependable old Lodge skillet.
+Artisanal brands now available have ushered in a new market for cast iron frying pans.
+Some of these brands cost ten times what you'd pay for a Lodge skillet.

 Is the higher price justified?
-Yes and no. There's definitely a higher level of craftmanship and, dare we say, love put into these artisan pans.
-And because of this craftsmanship (and love!), these skillets can have some really nice features, like thinner walls, lighter weight, and a smoother cooking surface.
-If those things are important to you, then the higher price is certainly justified.
+Yes and no. There's definitely a higher level of craftsmanship put into these pans.
+And because of this craftsmanship, these skillets have some great features, like thinner walls, lower weight, and a smoother cooking surface.
+If those things are important to you, then the higher price is justified.
 Only you can decide what factors matter and how much you're willing to pay.

 Warranty

 Even though cast iron is rarely defective, you should buy from a company that offers a warranty or good customer service.
-Buying a known brand (like Lodge or Cuisinart) or a brand made in the USA makes all the difference for getting good customer service.
+Buying a known brand (like Lodge) or a brand made in the USA makes all the difference for getting good customer service.

 How to Care for a Cast Iron Skillet

-- Season well before first use and as needed to keep pan in good shape.
+• Season well before first use and as needed.

-- We do not recommend using chain mail scrubbers.
-They work, but they abuse the seasoning.
+• We do not recommend using chain mail scrubbers.
+They work, but they're hard on the seasoning.

 Best Cast Iron Skillet Overall: Lodge